2stable/faq.passwords.2stable.com/legal/terms.md

 By using the Service, you affirm that you are either 18 years of age or older, an emancipated minor, or possess legal parental or guardian consent.

 ### Questions or Concerns?
-If you have any questions, concerns, or inquiries about our Terms of Use, please don't hesitate to contact us at support@2stable.com.
+If you have any questions, concerns, or inquiries about our Terms of Use, please don't hesitate to [**Contact Us**](passkeys://contact?subject=Terms).
  We are here to assist you with all your queries.